navanchauhan/navanchauhan.github.io/Content/posts/2026-04-28-the-priviege-of-picking-problems.md

 Just you, your weird little brain, and the terrible luxury of choice.

 I had the title for this before I had the essay: **The Privilege of Picking Problems**.
-Then I discovered September C. Fawkes had already written [a piece under that title.](https://www.septembercfawkes.com/2016/09/the-privilege-of-picking-your-problems.html)
+Then I discovered September C. Fawkes had already written [a piece under a smiliar title.](https://www.septembercfawkes.com/2016/09/the-privilege-of-picking-your-problems.html)

 Bad news for her: I still need it.